-Allen & Company LLC, an underwriter in this offering, and its associated persons, including Ian Smith, a member of our board of directors, beneficially own 71,685 shares of our outstanding Series A preferred stock, 1,128,994 shares of our outstanding Series B preferred stock, and 163,331 shares of our outstanding Series B preferred stock, and 163,331 shares of our outstanding Series C preferred stock, collectively representing 13,5% of our outstanding preferred stock, which shares of preferred stock will automatically convert into 8,184,061 shares of Class A common stock upon the closing of this offering.
-Because Allen & Company LLC is an underwriter in this offering and because Allen & Company LLC and its associated persons beneficially own more than 10% of our outstanding preferred stock, Allen & Company LLC is deemed to have a "conflict of interest" under Rule 5121, which we refer to herein as Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
-Accordingly, this offering will be conducted in accordance with the applicable provisions of Rule 5121, which requires, among other things, that a "qualified independent underwriter" as defined by Rule 5121 has participated in the preparation of, and has exercised the usual standards of "due diligence" with respect to, the registration statement and this prospectus.
+Concentration of ownership Upon the closing of this offering, the outstanding Class B common stock will represent % of our outstanding shares and approximately % of the voting power of our outstanding shares, and our executive officers, directors, and stockholders holding more than 5% of our outstanding shares, together with their affiliates, will beneficially own, in the aggregate, approximately % of our outstanding shares and % of the voting power of our outstanding shares.
+Our founder and Chief Executive Officer, Langley Steinert, will hold or have the ability to control approximately % of the voting power of our outstanding shares.
+Conflicts of Interest Allen & Company LLC, an underwriter in this offering, and its associated persons, including lan Smith, a member of our board of directors, beneficially own 71,685 shares of our outstanding Series A preferred stock, 1,128,994 shares of our outstanding Series B preferred stock, and 163,331 shares of our outstanding Series C preferred stock, collectively representing 13.5% of our outstanding preferred stock, which shares of preferred stock will automatically convert into 8,184,060 shares of Class A common stock upon the closing of this offering.
+Because Allen & Company LLC is an underwriter in this offering and because Allen & Company LLC is deemed to have a "conflict of interest" under Rule 5121, which we refer to herein as Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
+Accordingly, this offering will be conducted in accordance with the applicable provisions of Rule 5121, which requires, among other things, that a "qualified independent underwriter" as defined by Rule 5121, which requires, among other things, that a "qualified independent underwriter" as defined to act as qualified in the preparation of, and has exercised the usual standards of "due diligence" with respect to, the registration statement and this prospectus.
 Goldman Sachs & Co.
 LLC has agreed to act as qualified independent underwriter within the meaning of Rule 5121 for this offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act of 1933, as amended, or the Securities Act, specifically including those inherent in Section 11 of the Securities Act.
 See "Underwriting (Conflicts of Interest)."
+Risk factors You should read the "Risk Factors" section beginning on page 17 and the other information included in this prospectus for a discussion of factors to consider before deciding to invest in shares of our Class A common stock.
+Proposed NASDAQ Global Select Market trading symbol "CARG" 11